Use the Inventory Count procedure to:

 The date the most recent Inventory Analysis / Cost was completed.

 Whether you use Standard or FIFO cost methods, following the steps set out below will improve your inventory accuracy and make adjustments easier.

 Note: Inventory Analysis / Count operations are intended to be conducted from only one workstation at a time.
 There is only one set-up done, and it applies to your entire site.
 Ensure that only one workstation is active in this operating area at a time.
 Other workstations may continue with other operations.

 Select menu path [Datafile / Inventory / Count].
 This will bring up the Inventory Analysis / Count screen.

 On the left side of the Inventory Analysis / Count screen is a menu list with five items.
 Perform them in the order listed to run the Inventory Analysis/Count procedure.

-This is the first step in the process, and is used to take a snap shot of your inventory status on hand.
-The list includes quantities, and costs.
+This is the first step in the process and takes a snapshot of your inventory status on hand.
+The list includes quantities and costs.
 A message appears 'This will create NEW Inventory count information.
-Okay to proceed? (y/N)'.
+Okay, to proceed? (y/N)'.
 Answer "YES", and continue with a new [Prepare].

 Once the Prepare is completed, the 'Last Prepare Status' information on the Inventory Analysis / Count screen will be updated.